medikoo/deferred/README.md

 }, 10);
 ```

-If there's already 10 concurrent task running `async` function invocation will be postponed into the queue and released when some of the running tasks will finish its job.
+If there's already 10 concurrent tasks running `async` function invocation will be postponed into the queue and released when some of the running tasks will finish its job.

-Additionally we may limit number of postponed calls, so if there's more than _n_ of them rest is discarred, it can be done with third argument.
+Additionally we may limit number of postponed calls, so if there's more than _n_ of them rest is discarded, it can be done with third argument.
 In below example, queue holds maximum 3 postponed calls, rest will be discarded.

 ```javascript
 var fn = deferred.gate(function async() { .. }, 10, 3);